 In September 2016, ennomotive launched a challenge to find a new anchor system for the rails that solved the above-mentioned problem.

-The solutions must adapt to the profiles that comply with the UNE 14811 norm, reduce the current operating costs resulting from repairs, and bear the efforts of the tramway circulation, as well as the rest of the vehicles.
+The mechanical engineering solutions must adapt to the profiles that comply with the UNE 14811 norm, reduce the current operating costs resulting from repairs, and bear the efforts of the tramway circulation, as well as the rest of the vehicles.
 A standard profile of these rails may weigh up to 55 kg/m!

 As a result, Piotr Januszkiewicz, from Poland, and Petar Smiljanić, from Serbia, were selected as the winners of this challenge.
 Our client, a leading steel product manufacturer, finally submitted the winning solution for a new patent.